Vinit2244/DistLearn/README.md

 - Both the **client** and **server** are **menu-based**, requiring manual startup for each client.
 - Clients assume that each file sent has a **unique filename** (i.e., it does not already exist on the server).
 - To ensure uniqueness, clients append `_client_<client_id>` to the filename before sending.
+- Before starting federated learning, the server needs to send training code to the clients (DiabetesMLP.py/FashionMNISTCNN.py/MNISTMLP.py).
+This can be done using the Transfer File function from the menu of the server.
+- After training is done by all clients, the final model is stroed by the server in the 'models' directory with the name `global_model_round_{last_round}.pth`.

 ### Required Enhancements
 - Implement an **automatic mode** for testing with multiple clients to streamline the process.